Let’s consider a very general setup for a GARCH(1,1) process where we do not assume that the GARCH residuals

 \end{aligned}

-\] Taking the limit as \(h \to \infty\) gives the long term stationary variance, i.e. \[
+\] Taking the limit as \(h \to \infty\) gives the long-term stationary variance, i.e. \[

 \lim_{h\to\infty} \mathbb{E}\{\sigma_{t+h}^2 \mid \mathcal{F}_{t-1}\} = \frac{\omega}{1- \lambda} = \sigma_{\infty}^2 \iff \lambda < 1

-\] Hence, the general expression became \[
+\] Hence, the general expression becomes \[

 \mathbb{E}\{\sigma_{t+h}^2 \mid \mathcal{F}_{t-1}\} = \sigma_{\infty}^2 + \lambda^h (\sigma_t^2 - \sigma_{\infty}^2)